Nidharshana17/plant-disease-identification/README.md

 - **Grapes**
 - **Corn**

-Plants are achieved using a deep fused neural architecture.
+plant leaves are achieved using a deep fused neural architecture.
 The EfficientNet-B0 architecture, with its relatively fewer layers, achieved an impressive accuracy of **99.6%**.

 ---